StackVista/stackstate-agent/stackstate-changelog.md

 ## 2.11.0 (xxxx-xx-xx)

 **Improvements**
+- Integrations
+  - Added support to override the check state location in the configuration of a check. [(STAC-12220)](https://stackstate.atlassian.net/browse/STAC-12220)

-  - Added support to map user defined stackstate-environment tags or config to the environments object
+  - Added support to map user defined stackstate-environment tags or config to the environments object [(STAC-11132)](https://stackstate.atlassian.net/browse/STAC-11132)
-  - Added support to map user defined stackstate-layer tags or config to the layer object
+  - Added support to map user defined stackstate-layer tags or config to the layer object [(STAC-11132)](https://stackstate.atlassian.net/browse/STAC-11132)
-  - Added support to map user defined stackstate-domain tags or config to the domain object
+  - Added support to map user defined stackstate-domain tags or config to the domain object [(STAC-11132)](https://stackstate.atlassian.net/browse/STAC-11132)
-  - Added support to map user defined stackstate-identifiers tags or config to the identifiers array
+  - Added support to map user defined stackstate-identifiers tags or config to the identifiers array [(STAC-11132)](https://stackstate.atlassian.net/browse/STAC-11132)

 ## 2.10.0 (2021-02-25)